AElfProject/aelf-sdk.cs/README.md

 ```c#
 Task<TransactionPoolStatusOutput> GetTransactionPoolStatusAsync();

 Task<string> ExecuteTransactionAsync(ExecuteTransactionDto input);

 Task<string> ExecuteRawTransactionAsync(ExecuteRawTransactionDto input);

 Task<CreateRawTransactionOutput> CreateRawTransactionAsync(CreateRawTransactionInput input);

 Task<SendRawTransactionOutput> SendRawTransactionAsync(SendRawTransactionInput input);

 Task<SendTransactionOutput> SendTransactionAsync(SendTransactionInput input);

 Task<string[]> SendTransactionsAsync(SendTransactionsInput input);

 Task<TransactionResultDto> GetTransactionResultAsync(string transactionId);

 Task<List<TransactionResultDto>> GetTransactionResultsAsync(string blockHash, int offset = 0,int limit = 10);

 Task<MerklePathDto> GetMerklePathByTransactionIdAsync(string transactionId);
 ```

 ### Test

-This module contains tests for all interface services provided by AElfClient.
+This module contains tests for all services provided by AElfClient.
 The usage of various services is described in detail in the test code.

 ### Note

-You need to run a local or remote AElf node to run the unit test successfully.If you're not familiar with how to run a node or multiple nodes, please see [Running a node](https://docs.aelf.io/v/dev/main/main/run-node) for detailed information.
+You need to run a local or remote AElf node to run the unit test successfully.If you're not familiar with how to run a node or multiple nodes, please see [Running a node](https://docs.aelf.io/v/dev/main/main/run-node) for more information.